'It's got to be dealt with': Boulder that provoked controversy removed from UW-Madison campus

 Under dappled sunlight filtering through the trees of Observatory Hill Friday morning, workers using a crane removed a large boulder from the UW-Madison campus that had become for many a painful symbol of the university's racist past.

-The rock will be placed on publicly accessible university-owned land southeast of Madison near Lake Kegonsa, where it will continue to be used for educational purposes by the geoscience department.
+The rock will be placed on publicly accessible university-owned land southeast of Madison near Lake Kegonsa, where it will continue to be used for educational purposes by the geology department.

 “Removing the rock as a monument in a prominent location prevents further harm to our community while preserving the rock’s educational research value for our current and future students,” said Gary Brown, the university’s director of campus planning and landscape architecture.

-Crews began the process of removing the rock just before 7 a.m.
-Friday, securing it with straps and lifting it with a crane before moving it to a flatbed truck.
-Brown said the estimated cost of removal is less than $50,000, funded by private donations.
+Crews began the process of removing the rock just before 7 a.m., securing it with straps and lifting it with a crane before moving it to a flatbed truck.
+Brown said the estimated cost of removal is less than $50,000, funded by non-state tax dollars from the Chancellor’s Office.

 The Black Student Union and Wunk Sheek, an Indigenous student organization on campus, led the campaign to remove the rock last summer.
 The Campus Planning Commission, following a presentation from both student groups, recommended the proposal for removal to UW-Madison Rebecca Blank last November.